shepherds/corgi/NOTES.md

 TODO:
+- Change '/' route on server-side to do check for settings.json, if not there then do a new EJS render of the wizard standalone HTML.
+If it is there then do an EJS render of the index file.

 1. If user is authenticated at endpoint '/' forward to 'home'
 2. Figure out how to protect all the endpoints of the application e.g. '/home', '/dashboard/45'
 	* Don't initialize the routes until after a user has been verified